 In the end, we have to put our trust in the power of empathy and curiosity.
 There are people on the edge who cannot be reached or refuse to be reached, but there are others who are reachable if they feel listened to.
 Jennifer Brandel is very eloquent on this point: “…if newsrooms want to be good for democracy, they need to become better at democracy.”

-Journalists in the post-truth age: Be guided by what is true
+Journalists in the fake news age: Be guided by what is true

 More specifically, what is the role of the media when public figures or groups campaign on or push non-democratic ideas, such registries for groups of people, or pushing through bills while wanting to cut off debate?

 We have a responsibility to point out what they are doing.
 We have a responsibility to draw historical parallels.
 We must be guided by what is true, or as true as we can achieve, and not by what is popular.

 What advice do you offer to journalists, particularly those just starting out, who interview people who may view them as an oppositional force, or criticize them for fact checking or obtaining others’ viewpoints?

 Your goal when interviewing someone is to better understand what is happening.
 So it doesn’t really matter whether you agree with the person you are interviewing.
 Your goal is understanding; your impetus is curiosity; your path is empathy.
 If someone remains utterly hostile, well, then you report that.
 If someone makes statements that are demonstrably false, you demonstrate their falsity.